November 2, 2020

 1. Gift Certificate: You can elect to receive a gift certificate for the full amount you have paid.
 The certificate can be used within the next three years for future classes or purchases in our Craft Shop.
 Choosing this option helps the Folk School remain strong and ready to eventually resume classes and events.

 2. Donate to the Folk School: As a show of support for the Folk School, you may choose to donate all or part of what would be refunded for your canceled class.
 If you are able, please consider offering aid to the school in this way.

-If you have not yet been contacted, but would like to initiate your refund, call registration staff at 1-800-365-5724.
+Our Registration staff is contacting students in class-date order to discuss refund options.
+If you have not yet been contacted, but would like to initiate your refund, call registration staff at 1-800-365-5724, ext.
+1.

 Thank you for your understanding and support during these trying times.
 You are our community, and our strength to overcome adversity comes from you.
 Be well and stay safe!

-Frequently Asked Questions Regarding Folk School Classes and Events During the Pandemic:
+Frequently Asked Questions Regarding Folk School Classes and Events During the Pandemic

 All refunds will be processed within 30 days of the refund request.